pschmeddes/pschmeddes.github.io/OutSystemsNamingConventions.md

 - Define an acronym for each application e.g. Soccer Fields App : 'SFA'
 ## Modules
 - Use PascalCase and don't use underscores except for the layer Suffix or Prefix.
 - Prefix the module name with the Application acronym except end user modules.
-(The module name is part of the url and we should bother users with technicalities.)
+(The module name is part of the url and we should not bother users with technicalities.)

 ### Core Layer Module Naming
 Reusable services around business concepts, exporting entities, business rules and web-blocks